-Resits and validity of test results Article 5a
+Article 5a Resits and validity of test results

-- 1. In addition to Article 4.4 paragraph 5f of the general section of the bachelor's Education and Examination Regulations, students must always be permitted to participate in resits scheduled within the module.
-With regard to resits scheduled outside the module (repairs), students may only participate by invitation.
-The module examiner must indicate the minimum conditions for eligibility for an invitation in the test schedule, in consultation with the Board of examiners. - 2.
-In the event that a module has not been completed satisfactorily, all modules from the B1 and B2 programme, and module 11 from the B3 programme are subject to the following rules with regard to the validity of test results registered in Osiris: - a) The validity of all module components as defined in Article 5 that have been completed is unlimited. - b) A math component in one of the modules 1-4 that was completed with a grade 5.0 counts as a pass and has un unlimited validity when at least 1 other math component in another module (from module 1-4) was completed with a grade > 6.0. - c) Individual students who qualify for the Fobos regulations due to special circumstances, activism, participation in top sports or top cultural activities, may deviate from the additional requirement stipulated under c, with the aim of limiting study delays as much as possible.
+- 1. In addition to Article 4.4 paragraph 5f of the general section of the bachelor's Education and Examination Regulations, students must always be permitted to participate in resits. - 2.
+In the event that a module has not been completed satisfactorily, all modules from the B1 and B2 programme, and module 11 from the B3 programme are subject to the following rules with regard to the validity of test results registered in Osiris: - a) The validity of all study units as defined in Article 5 that have been completed is unlimited. - b) A math study unit in one of the modules 1-4 that was completed with a grade in the range 5.0-5.4 counts as a pass and has un unlimited validity when at least 1 other math study unit in another module (from module 1-4) was completed with a grade ≥ 6.5. - c) Individual students who qualify for the Fobos regulations due to special circumstances, activism, participation in top sports or top cultural activities, may deviate with the aim of limiting study delays as much as possible.
 This exception may be granted if the student in question has submitted and had approved a multi-year study plan.
 This study plan must be drawn up in consultation with the study adviser and must be approved by the programme board, prior to the period in which the exception is to apply, see also Article 6.2.4 of the general section of the Education and Examination Regulations.